binbashblog/Terraform/terraform-gcp-files_Ubuntu/README.md

 `curl https://sdk.cloud.google.com | bash`
 Move to /usr/local/bin and/or set your PATH if needed

-4) Initialize the gcloud environment:
+Or via your package manager, i.e for Ubuntu/Debian:
+# Add the Cloud SDK distribution URI as a package source
+`echo "deb http://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list`

+# Import the Google Cloud Platform public key
+`curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -`

+# Update the package list and install the Cloud SDK
+`sudo apt-get update && sudo apt-get install google-cloud-sdk`

-`gcloud init`
+4) Run `gcloud init` and follow instructions

+You can run gcloud commands to get things such as compute machine types and OS images, etc to use in your config e.g:

+`gcloud compute machine-types list --filter="zone:(europe-west2-c) name~'standard'"`

+`gcloud compute images list --filter="name~'ubuntu'"`

 5) Create a project in GCP

-6) Create a Service Account with the compute admin role and download the JSON file.
-Keep thid JSON file safe, do not store it in your GIT repository, put the JSON file name (terraform-account.json) in the .gitignore file to ensure this.
+6) Go to IAM & admin > Service Accounts.
+Create a Service Account (I called mine terraform) with the compute admin role and click CREATE KEY.
+Download the JSON file.
+Keep this JSON file safe, do not store it in your GIT repository, put the JSON file name (terraform-account.json) in the .gitignore file to ensure this.

 7) Amend the tf files in the repo to match your project, region, credentials file, etc